What is the Future Ready with the Library Project?

 When will I be notified about the status of my application?

-The second cohort application process will open in June 2017.
-The application process will close on August 31, 2017.
+The fourth cohort application process opens April 3, 2019.
+The application process will close on May 19, 2019.
 Once you submit an application, you will receive confirmation that is has been received.
-Application reviewers will work through September 2017 selecting cohort members.
-An announcement of who has been selected will be made in October 2017.
+Application reviewers will work through May and June selecting cohort members.
+An announcement of who has been selected will be made in June 2019.

 What is the time commitment?

-Cohort members are expected to dedicate approximately 2 - 3 hours per week for one year to this project, beginning in January 2018.
+Cohort members are expected to dedicate approximately 2 - 3 hours per week for one year to this project, beginning in November 2019 and continuing through April 2020.

 How many people will get to participate?

-In the 2018 cohort, 30 library staff from small, rural, and tribal libraries will be selected to be a part of the project.
-In years two and three 30 additional people each year will be selected to participate.
+In the 2019/2020 cohort, up to 20 library staff from small, rural, and tribal libraries will be selected to be a part of the project.

 How can I learn more?